thesharmaa/My-DevOps-Journey/Day-14/mini-task.md

 Write one line: is it reachable?
 If not, what’s the next check? (e.g., service status, firewall).

 SSH on port 22 is reachable.
-If not reachable, next checks would be service status (systemctl status ssh) and firewall rules.
+If not reachable, next checks would be service status (`systemctl status ssh`) and firewall rules.

+---

 ---